 D. Determine the extent of the damage:

-and forth while making a squishy sound will need to
+- Check for spongy areas by pushing against the stucco with your hand: any areas that move back and forth while making a squishy sound will need to be removed.

 3.02 ERECTION, INSTALLATION, APPLICATION

 - Make cuts through the stucco around the damaged area either with a cold chisel or by drilling a series of holes with a masonry bit.

 - If possible, cut back the coats of old mortar in square layers; Undercut the area to provide a firm bonding for the patch.
 Cut to the lath; Pry off the old stucco with a broad flat tool like a nail puller.

 - Clean out all dust, dirt, and loose material with a wire brush.

 - Nail back to the sheathing any loose wood or metal lath under the old stucco.